Vicki L. Haskell - Assessor

 in the County as of January 1, 12:01 a.m.
 (77-1301) as a basis for the

 county board to levy taxes.
-The assessor holds a State of Nebraska Assessors
+The assessor holds a Nebraska County Asessor/Deputy Assessor Certificate issued by the property Tax Administrator or Tax Commissioner and takes

-training sessions to obtain the necessary credit hours to maintain this
+Continuing Education courses to obtain the necessary credit hours to retain the certificate.

 Property Record Cards are an open public record that may be inspected

 by anyone.
-These record cards contain all information required by regulation
+These record cards contain all information required by Reg.

 10-004, which include the legal description, property owner, classification